TH3-S4LM0N/trout-dev/README.md

 Make sure systemd service isnt run as root somehow
 - Backend
     - Remove all prints and make a logger
+    - trim the passing of `cfg` so that only whats actually needed is passed
     - load
         - figure out how to make rust realize that `cfg_path` will never be an `Option<PathBuf>`
     - commands